fletcher/MultiMarkdown-4/transclusion.md

 	Another paragraph

 If a file named `some_other_file.txt` exists, its contents will be inserted inside of this document *before* being processed by MultiMarkdown.
-This means that the contents of the file can also MultiMarkdown.
+This means that the contents of the file can also contain MultiMarkdown formatted text.

 If you want to display the *contents* of the file without processing it, you can include it in a code block (you may need to remove trailing newlines at the end of the document to be included):